openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 To graduate from At Large stage or for a new project to join as an Impact project, a project must meet the following criteria:

  * Demonstrate that it is being used successfully in production by at least two independent end users which, in the CPC’s judgement, are of adequate quality and scope.
  * Have a defined governing body of at least 5 or more members (owners and core maintainers), of which no more than 1/3 is affiliated with the same employer.
 In the case there are 5 governing members, 2 may be from the same employer.
+This is to ensure that no single organization can control the project.
  * Have a documented and publicly accessible description of the project's governance, decision-making, contribution, and release processes.
 This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and AUTHORS.md file showing the current and emeritus committers.
  * Demonstrate a substantial ongoing flow of commits and merged contributions.
  * Have a healthy number of committers from at least two organizations.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.